smonff/smonff.github.com/source/_posts/2013-09-24-how-to-log-easily-with-log-minimal-and-file-stamped.markdown

 2013-09-24T19:28:39 [DEBUG] things...
 ```

 That was a very *minimal* blog post, but I hope it could be usefull.
+Thanx to nmishin for cross-platforming advices !